Claire I. Tsai

 Selected Publications - Papers

-- The Immediate and Delayed Effects of Price Promotions on Post-Purchase Consumption Experience; Lee, Leonard and Claire I. Tsai; Journal of Consumer Research; Issue: (conditionally accepted); 2013
+- How Price Promotions Influence Postpurchase Consumption Experience over Time; Lee, Leonard and Claire I. Tsai; Journal of Consumer Research; Issue: 40(5); 2013; Pages: 943-959

 - Psychological Distance and Subjective Experience: How Distancing Reduces Feeling of Difficulty; Thomas, Manoj and Claire I. Tsai; Journal of Consumer Research; Issue: 39(2); 2012; Pages: 341-359.